Overview

 (Figures in USD millions; * indicates unofficial estimates.
 Year to year figures adjusted for varying exchange rate.)

-The Covid-19 crisis has had a significant impact on the medical device sector.
-In France, it is reported that approximately 40% of surgical procedures were postponed or canceled due to prioritization for patients with Covid-19, although in 2022 surgical volumes have resumed to pre-pandemic times.
-Last year, most hospital activity was focused solely on the Covid-19 pandemic, generating an increased demand for Covid-related producers of equipment and supplies but has precipitously decreased the sales of all other medical devices.
+The Covid-19 crisis had a significant impact on the medical device sector.
+In France, it is reported that approximately 40% of surgical procedures were postponed or canceled due to prioritization for patients with Covid-19, while since 2022 surgical volumes have resumed to pre-pandemic times.
+During the pandemic, most hospital activity was focused solely on Covid, generating an increased demand for Covid-related producers of equipment and supplies, but has precipitously decreased the sales of all other medical devices.
 As a result, it is reported that 82% of companies experienced either a sharp slowdown of their sales, or even a total lack of activity, during the peak of the pandemic waves.
 France, like many other countries, has increasingly relied on telemedicine to address social distancing requirements.
 In this context, market data for 2020 and 2021 is unavailable.
-In 2022, pre-Covid activity has resumed.
+Today, pre-Covid activity has resumed.

 There are over 1,300 medical device firms in France.
 One-third of these firms are of foreign origin.
 Although they only account for one-third of the number of enterprises, foreign enterprises bring in two-thirds of the total turnover.
 American enterprises alone account for 22% of the total market.